SponsorSeeker.co.uk T/A Match Marketing UK Ltd

 (b) For Featured Listings a fee of £99 + vat per annum will be charged.

-(a) Other commission Fees may be agreed in writing between both parties and acceptance of such forms part of these Terms and Conditions also
+(c) Commission Fees may be agreed in writing between both parties and acceptance of such forms part of these Terms and Conditions also

-(b) Annual Contracts are on a fixed basis of £99 + vat per year payable upon acceptance of the Order by Sponsor Seeker, and then yearly by Direct Debit, Standing Order or Paypal until cancelled in accordance with these Conditions;
+(d) Annual Contracts are on a fixed basis of £99 + vat per year payable upon acceptance of the Order by Sponsor Seeker, and then yearly by Direct Debit, Standing Order or Paypal until cancelled in accordance with these Conditions;

 7.2 The price for the additional Services will be as set out in the RFAS Quote.